IngramSpark Royalty Calculator

 When returns happen:

-• You might also pay for return shipping or handling
+• You might also pay for return shipping or handling fees, depending on your choices.

-In effect, each returned copy can cost you the print cost (and possibly more).
+In effect, each returned copy can cost you the print cost (and often more, when shipping is considered).

 How Returns Affect Net Compensation